 In spite of having such a staggering number of neighbouring artists, Allan had a complex about believing he could pursue a career in the arts; to him, it was unattainable.
 “When I was young I didn’t really think that people where I come from could be an actor or make a living as a creative person,” he says.
 “Now, it seems so strange that I ever thought that, because so many Newfoundlanders are part of our cultural landscape in Canada.”

 When Allan was about nine years old, he walked in on a gym rehearsal of the Christmas pageant his school was putting on.
 Immediately, he asked himself, “Why am I not in this?”
 It was his earliest memory of knowing he wanted to be an actor.
 Yet he kept it to himself, adoring the performers on his favourite TV shows but never imagining he could one day do what they did.

 It took a teacher at St. Kevin’s High School, Tony Duffainais, to recognize Allan’s potential as a performer and truly give him the incurable acting bug.
 But Tony’s faith in him wasn’t enough for Allan to overcome his insecurity about being able to make it in the industry.
 So he gamely made his way through high school; he completed assignments, held down various jobs on the side, and was even school president during his final year.
 And after graduating in 1994, he eventually enrolled in the business program at Memorial University.

-“I thought I should put my dreams away and focus on reality,” says Allan.
+“I thought I should put my dreams away and focus on reality,” he says.
 “It was the worst advice I could have given myself.”

 All three of his siblings were “extremely encouraging” of his acting and made it clear he’d be miserable if he didn’t pursue it.
-Allan recalls Lenore telling him: “You don’t want to end up being the funniest guy in the office who should have been an actor.”
+He recalls Lenore telling him, “You don’t want to end up being the funniest guy in the office who should have been an actor.”